Fishing a jig without a jig trailer is like eating a salad without dressing or toast without jelly.

 The weather of autumn and early winter can change a bass’ temperament from aggressive to lethargic sometimes in only a matter of hours so the challenge is to find the jig-trailer combo to create the right profile, descent rate and action of the lure for each situation you encounter on the water.

-The most common choice of jig trailer for inactive bass is a plastic chunky bait like the Doomsday Reaper.
+The most common choice of jig trailer for inactive bass is a plastic chunky bait.
 Some chunks have straight tails that glide in a subtle fashion while others feature curled appendages or flapping claws capable of creating plenty of tail movement.

 Water temperature usually dictates which type of chunk to attach to your jig.
 If the water temperature remains in the upper 60s or in the 70s, the curly-tail chunk is the best choice since bass seem to prefer a fast-moving lure then.
 Any time the water temperature drops below 60 degrees, the straight-tail chunk is the best option to present to sluggish bass looking for an easy meal.

 Craw Trailers For Skirted Bass Jigs

 A soft plastic craw such as the BioSpawn VileCraw is another ideal jig trailer that helps the lure mimic either baitfish or crawfish.
 A plastic craw generates a lot of action from its flopping pincers which makes it ideal for swimming a jig along boat docks or laydown logs.
 For a swimming presentation, I like to match a blue craw with a gray-and-blue or gray-and-chartreuse jig to imitate a shad.
 If bass seem to be feeding more on crawfish, I will combine a green pumpkin or watermelon-red flake craw with a brown or pumpkinseed jig.